Meet your 2026 Writer in Residence

 - Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-- As Regional Writer in Residence, Tololwa will split his time between Strathcona County, Fort Saskatchewan and St. Albert:
+- As Regional Writer in Residence, David will split his time between Strathcona County and St. Albert:

 - June: Strathcona County and St. Albert Public Library

-(shared programming and one-on-one consultations) - August–September: St. Albert Public Library
+(shared programming and one-on-one consultations) - August–December: St. Albert Public Library

 You can find recent posts and events from the Writer-In-Residence program on our Facebook page.